RaspberryPiFoundation/python-curriculum/en-GB/lessons/Gameshow/Gameshow - notes.md

 Make sure that each child has read and write access to their own copy of these resources.

+You can find a completed version of this project's challenges by clicking the 'Download Project Materials' link for this project, which contains:

++ KeepingScore.py
++ TwentyOne.py

 #Learning Objectives
 + Using `while` loops in a program;
 + Use of the `random` module;